OrleansContrib/OrleansShardedStorage/README.md

 **You cannot change the number of storage accounts at a later date.
 What you start with is what you're stuck with!
 This is common for sharded solutions.**

-It is experimental - I take no responsibility for any bugs in it!
+I take no responsibility for this or any bugs in it!

 **Unlike Orleans Standard Libraries; for table storage, this will not split data up over multiple columns - large data will break saving to table storage (so use Blob storage as a work around)!**